kamil9489/Ender-6-SKRE3V3-Klipper/README.md

 There are few options:

-SKRE3V3-BLTouch-dgus  -  This is for desuuuu fork of klipper to get stock screen working with klipper and BLTouch (connect it to the motherboard instead of z endstop plug)
+SKRE3V3-BLTouch-dgus  -  This is for desuuuu fork of klipper to get stock screen working + BLTouch (connect it to the motherboard instead of z endstop plug)

 SKRE3V3-dgus  -  This is for desuuuu fork of klipper to get stock screen working with klipper